emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-3-15-MOPTA 2020 Case Competition Vehicle Fleet Sizing Positioning and Routing.md

 ### Column Generation

-We develop a column generation approach based on Dantzig–-Wolfe decomposition.
+We develop a column generation approach based on [Dantzig-Wolfe decomposition](https://pubsonline.informs.org/doi/abs/10.1287/opre.8.1.101).
 LRPTW is decomposed into two problems, the master problem, and the subproblem to provide better bound when linear relaxation of the problem is solved.